aws-powertools/powertools-lambda-python/docs/utilities/jmespath_functions.md

 ### Built-in envelopes

-We provide built-in envelopes for popular JMESPath expressions used when looking to decode/deserialize JSON objects within AWS Lambda Event Sources.
+We provide built-in envelopes for popular AWS Lambda event sources to easily decode and/or deserialize JSON objects.

 === "extract_data_from_builtin_envelope.py"